Free shipping on orders over $100

 How does it affect the flavor

 The processing of GABA Tea lends it a unique sour and tangy flavor.
-Over time, thanks to improvements in the GABA Tea making process, some GABA teas now boast savory notes and a pleasing aroma.
+Over time, thanks to improvements in the GABA tea-making process, some GABA teas now boast savory notes and a pleasing aroma.

 Why Drink GABA Tea

 Besides its unique taste, GABA Tea packs a punch when it comes to health perks.
-The GABA in tea is all naturally occurring, not chemically made.
-This means you're treating your body to something it's already familiar with, but in new format (GABA exists naturally in the brain).
+The GABA in tea is all naturally occurring, not chemically made, meaning you're treating your body to something it's already familiar with, but in a new format (GABA exists naturally in the brain).
+It's also important to mention that many of the benefits attributed to GABA teas are associated with L-theanine, another compound found naturally within the tea plant, which has been shown to boost levels of GABA in the brain.

-While high levels of GABA are thought to have health benefits more research is needed to confirm this.
+While high levels of GABA are thought to have health benefits, more research is needed to confirm this.
 So, take the health benefits section with a grain of salt.
 We've got a whole blog post where we chat about all the possible benefits.

 The Bottom Line